Free Willy (franchise): Free Willy 2: The Adventure Home (1995)

 Two years after setting him free, Jesse reunites with Willy during a camping trip in the San Juan Islands with the Greenwoods and newly-discovered half-brother named Elvis as the teenager tries to help Willy and his siblings Luna and Littlespot return to their mother Catspaw after an oil spill separated them in addition to endangering Luna.

 Free Willy 3: The Rescue (1997)

-Jesse now works with his old friend Randolph at an orca institute where he tracks down Willy and his mate Nicky, and also teams up with Max to stop the latter's father from hunting the whales.
+Jesse works with his old friend Randolph at an orca institute where he tracks down Willy and his mate Nicky, and also teams up with Max to stop the latter's father from hunting the whales.

 Free Willy: Escape from Pirate's Cove (2010)

-Kirra discovers a baby killer whale washed ashore in the lagoon near her grandfather's rundown seaside amusement park in South Africa.
-She names the orca Willy and embarks on a quest to lead him back to his pod before he's sold.
+Kirra discovers a baby killer whale washed ashore in the lagoon near her grandfather's rundown seaside amusement park during her stay in South Africa.
+She names the orca Willy and embarks on a quest to lead him back to his pod before he is sold.